tydevdev/experimental-ai-games/README.md

 - **Duck Council** – Ask a question and receive a humorous fortune from a council of judgmental ducks.

+## Websites

+- **Whale Wonders** – A simple informational site celebrating whales and their conservation.

 Codex also proved valuable for iterating on bug fixes across the whole repo, catching edge cases that Gemini missed and tightening up the JavaScript.